Author

 William Stoughton

 William Stoughton (1631–1701) was a prominent Massachusetts Bay Colony magistrate and theologian whose Calvinist convictions shaped both colonial governance and ecclesiastical policy during the late seventeenth century.
-His theological writings, including *New England's True Interest*, articulated a vision of the colony as a covenanted community bound by divine providence, influencing the intellectual framework through which Puritan leaders understood their errand into the wilderness.
-As chief judge during the Salem witch trials of 1692–1693, Stoughton's career remains historically significant for demonstrating the intersection of theological ideology, legal authority, and the tragic consequences of religious extremism in early American history.
+His theological writings, including *New England's True Interest*, articulated a vision of the colony as a covenanted community bound by divine providence, reflecting the intellectual currents of Puritan New England during a period of spiritual anxiety and institutional consolidation.
+As chief judge during the Salem witch trials of 1692, Stoughton's career exemplifies the intersection of theological doctrine, legal authority, and the social upheaval that characterized the colonial transition from first-generation Puritan idealism to the more complex religious landscape of the Restoration era.

 Works in the Library